compassion fatigue, emotional depletion, and leadership stress with specialized psychoanalytic support." />

 Dr. Matthew Paldy, PhD, LP

-Therapy for Human Resources Professionals in NYC
+Therapy for Exhausted Human Resources Professionals in NYC

 Research confirms that HR professionals experience high levels of stress and burnout.
 For example, HR burnout has become a top people priority.
 Together, we will address the psychological aspects of your work and help you manage compassion fatigue, prevent burnout, and strengthen your emotional resilience.